huangyingting/mcp-learn/README.md

 - `stock_info`: Get information about a company by ticker
 - `income_statement`: Get the quarterly income statement for a company
 - `tickers://search/`: Search for a stock ticker by company name

+### NL2SQL Server

+- `query_sql`: Execute a custom SQL query on the SQLite database
+- `list_tables`: List all tables in the SQLite database
+- `describe_table`: Get the structure of a specific table
+- `execute_nonquery`: Execute a non-query SQL statement (INSERT, UPDATE, DELETE, etc.)
+- `list_odbc_drivers`: List available ODBC drivers (returns static info for SQLite)
+- `database_info`: Get general information about the connected SQLite database